 It is essential that our servicemen and servicewomen, veterans and their families are treated with dignity and receive the care they deserve.
 I support the retention of the UK’s independent nuclear deterrent.
 We are lucky to have several Regular, Reserve and cadet units based in North Oxfordshire.
 Many of North Oxfordshire residents are employed in the defence sector and I will always work to protect the variety of ways in which they contribute to our country’s defence.

 I am from a family of teachers, and I am passionate about ensuring all children receive the best education possible.
 I believe that fostering an attitude of aspiration is key, but that this must be backed up with proper investment in teachers, buildings and equipment.

 There is a real variety of education provision in North Oxfordshire.
 School quality has improved in the constituency recently, and I am impressed that more secondary schools in North Oxfordshire are offering sixth form, although I recognise that there is still more work to be done.
 The academy programme, free schools and studio schools are working to give children and parents real choices.

 Our children will need to compete globally, and we must give them the knowledge and skills.
 I strongly believe that every young person should leave school prepared and ready to succeed, with qualifications that reflect their strengths.
-I will work closely with local schools to ensure that this can happen, and I hope to visit as many schools as possible during my time as MP.
+I will work closely with local schools to ensure that this can happen, and I have visited as many schools as possible.

 I support fully the Government’s long term economic plan, which has seen the British economy recover since Labour left office.
 I recognise that it has required very difficult decisions about public spending, but I am confident that it is in the interest of future generations that we sort out the economy in this parliament.
 We must not be complacent – there is still more work to do.